-I also have an anti gurgle valve attached to the sink waste.
+I also have an Anti Gurgle Valve (also known as an Air Admittance Valve or Anti-syphon Valve) attached to the sink waste.
 This device allows air to be drawn in at that point and prevent gurgling noises from the sink waste when the washing machine or dishwasher discharge.
 Without such a valve the water in the sink trap gets sucked down the waste pipe, when the appliances discharge, until air gets sucked past the trap water.
 The trap water then oscillates back and forth in and out of the trap momentarily shutting off the air flow on each cycle.
 The gulps of air passing the trap water make a repetitive gurgling sound.
 The anti gurgle valve must be fitted after the output of the sink trap with the active element above the rest of the pipework.
 Get it wrong and waste water comes out of the anti gurgle valve and spills into the cupboard under the sink.

 Power Sockets and Their Isolation Switches

 The socket appropriate to the dishwasher is placed below the worktop to the left of the pan drawer carcase and the sockets for the washing machine, fridge-freezer and gas hob’s spark ignition unit are placed to the right.

 Similarly there are isolation switches above the worktop for the:

 On the right is a picture showing these switches on the wall.
 They are actually switched fused spur points.